 If you’re applying for a job abroad then employers are going to want to understand your motivations for moving to that country.
 Don’t be vague and talk about how you want to travel and see the world.
-Talk about what specifically draws you to that country.
+Talk about what specifically draws you to

 Review your course material